○ 10 min read

 How to Wake Up Without Coffee

 Live a life less overstimulated!
 Getting rid of the dependency on coffee (or even just cutting back!) will do your body some good.
-You will likely sleep better, feel less on edge, and be better able to relax when you want to.
+You will likely sleep the best, feel less on edge, and be able to relax when you want to.
 It is possible to reduce feelings of everyday anxiousness, keep your teeth glittering white, and develop a wake-up routine that will give you more stability in your mood and energy levels.
-Reducing your coffee consumption can even save you money, especially if you rely on specialty coffee shops for your daily cup, with all the frills.
+Reducing your coffee consumption can even save you money, especially if you rely on specialty coffee shops for your daily cup with all the frills.

 Yes, really.
-This might seem too easy to be effective, but simply drinking cool or cold water can wake your body up.
+This might seem too easy to work, but simply drinking cool water can wake your body up.
 Drinking water first thing in the morning is a great way to hydrate after sleeping when your body uses fluids in various maintenance processes.
-Drinking it cold may increase your metabolic rate by up to 30%, helping to get your heart rate up and stimulating other processes that get your energy flowing.
+Drinking it cool may increase your metabolic rate by up to 30%, helping to get your heart rate up and stimulating other processes that get your energy flowing.

 Stretch & Exercise